User37som/libbitcoin/How-To.md

 ```
 1966U1pjj15tLxPXZ19U48c99EJDkdXeqb
 ```
-The **input** for the new transaction will be `transaction.outputs.output`.
+The **input** for the new transaction will be `transaction.outputs[0]`.
 This input is formatted as `transaction hash:index`, where the index is zero-based of the previous output in its transaction.
 ```
 7c3e880e7c93a7b01506188c36a239f70b561dfa622d0aa0d8f3b7403c94017d:0
 ```